InflexCZE/Phenol/README.md

 # Phenol
 **Visual script for Space Engineers**

-Phenol is a visual scripting tool inspired by Unreal Engine 4's Blueprints for development of [Space Engineers](spaceengineersgame.com)' Programmable block and Mod scripts.
+Phenol is a visual scripting tool for development of [Space Engineers](spaceengineersgame.com)' Programmable block and Mod scripts.

 # Features